LukasVN/LVN-Gameplay-Programming-Showcase/README.md

 Welcome to the public repository for the **LVN Gameplay Programming Showcase** series.
 This series focuses on recreating gameplay mechanics and core systems in **Unreal Engine (C++ and Blueprints)** and **Unity (C#)**, with an emphasis on clean, engine-agnostic code design and functional prototypes.

+All mechanics were **implemented from scratch** to ensure a deep understanding of how the systems work and how to handle them independently.

 ---

 ## Repository Structure